vic-ffm/architecture-docs-open-public/docs/index.md

 ## About This Site

-This site hosts generic technical architecture documents and implementation guides produced by the Department of Energy, Environment and Climate Action (DEECA) for Forest Fire Management Victoria (FFMVic).
+This site hosts generic technical documentation and implementation guides produced by the Department of Energy, Environment and Climate Action (DEECA) for Forest Fire Management Victoria (FFMVic).